ro6ley/bootcamp-week1/README.md

 Andelabs:

-    This folder contains my solutions to the following Andelabs:
+    This folder contains my solutions and the tests to the following Andelabs:
     - Car Class Lab (OOP)
     - Data Types Lab (Programming Logic)
     - FizzBuzz (Programming Logic)